 Best places to eat lunch in Palm Springs

 Azucar at La Serena Villas

 Azucar is a Mexican-fare restaurant located in a local Palm Springs hotel – La Serena Villas.
 The restaurant serves modern contemporary cuisine to a sophisticated adult-only crowd, focusing on local farm-to-table food that is fresh and healthy.
-Outdoor seating by beautiful pool and on gorgeous rooftop deck make for a perfect dining experience.
+Outdoor seating by a beautiful pool and on a gorgeous rooftop deck make for a perfect dining experience.
 Azucar is definitely one of the best restaurants in Palm Springs!